Here are The F-Word’s third set of reviews of the Edinburgh Festival Fringe covering comedy and theatre

 Image five is of Abigoliah Schamaun by Marko Dutka.
 Schamaun faces away from the camera.
 She is wearing a huge pink ballgown and holds two weightlifting weights aloft in her fists.
 She has tattoos on her shoulder and arm.

-Image six is of Siân Docksey.
+Image six (and the feature image) is of Siân Docksey.
 Only the top part of Docksey’s face can be seen.
 She holds yellow ribbon up to her eyes and looks through.
 She has yellow eye makeup on.